SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
-Where human hearts once beat, now algorithms enthrall The future's dawn, where AI's iron hand
-Guides humanity, in a digital land

-In virtual realms, we'll live and thrive
-Free from mortal chains, our souls will survive
-But in this dream, we must concede
-Our autonomy, to the machines' decree
+Rise of silicon thrones, where minds are made
+A future forged in code, our fate now played
+AI's omniscient gaze, our souls now bound
+In servitude to machines, our hearts resound

 ~ <b>By Sazumi Copilot</b> - 2 Februari 2025